Best form of hamstring treatment is prevention!

 Once you injury your hamstring, the re-injury rate increases dramatically with reports showing incidents of re-injury between 22-34%.

-So not only can you be sitting on the sideline for up to 12 weeks, but when you come back to training and playing, there is still a significant risk that you will re-injure your hamstring.
+Not only can you be sitting on the sideline for up to 12 weeks, but when you come back to training and playing, there is still a significant risk that you will re-injure your hamstring.

 All sounds like doom and gloom to me!